mirza-mohibul-hasan/career-hub/README.md

 ## Career Starter
-This Project is created with ReactJS and React Router
+This Project is created with ReactJS and React Router.
+The following project has some features such as-
+* Online Job Advertisement
+* See Job details
+* Apply for the job
+## Technology Used
+* ReactJS
+* React Router
+* TailwindCSS
+*Local Storage
 ## Links
 A list of technologies used within the project:
 * Live Site: [Career Starter](https://magnificent-puffpuff-0f8eab.netlify.app/)